darkcharl/gale-cleric/README.md

-# Shadowheart with Paladin Class
+# Gale as Cleric of Mystra

-Modifies Shadowheart's class to Oath of Devotion Paladin.
+Modifies Gale's class to Light Domain Cleric of Mystra.